10

 A temple of Zen high above Hong Kong

-Pioneering design: It’s a case of onward and upward at this 117-room bolthole, which sits loftily above Admiralty’s Pacific Place.
-The Upper House is the first hotel project from hotshot Asian designer André Fu.
+Pioneering design: It's a case of onward and upward at this 117-room bolthole, which sits loftily above Admiralty's Pacific Place.
+Upper House Hong Kong is the first hotel project from hotshot Asian designer André Fu.
 Its interior is a visual story of creativity and architectural glory.
-Setting the tone is the brutalist facade, courtesy of British designer Thomas Heatherwick, followed by the red-toned wooden lift inspired by Japan’s torii gates.
-Fu’s design aesthetic is grounded in the concept of an ‘upward journey’ ensuring a seamless flow throughout the space as it travels between the floors.
+Setting the tone is the brutalist facade, courtesy of British designer Thomas Heatherwick, followed by the red-toned wooden lift inspired by Japan's torii gates.
+Fu's design aesthetic is grounded in the concept of an 'upward journey' ensuring a seamless flow throughout the space as it travels between the floors in shades of cream, stone, caramel and, more recently, shades of stormy blue.

-Sky-high hospitality: Crowning the property is Salisterra, a space that pulls in visitors and locals alike for its refined Mediterranean-leaning cuisine and exemplary service – think sharing plates of salt-baked sea bass and beef tartare.
-For something lighter, the bar area serves cocktails and elevated snacks.
+Sky-high hospitality: Crowning the property is Salisterra, a space that pulls in visitors and locals alike for its refined Mediterranean-leaning cuisine and exemplary service – think sharing plates of salt-baked sea bass and perfectly cooked octopus on curry sauce with yoghurt and pomegranate.
+For something lighter, the jade-coloured bar area serves cocktails and elevated snacks.

 Key Information